mmesiti/git-collaborative/content/branches-and-internals.md

 and among them there will be the one which was referenced by `idea-3` before we deleted it.
 We can check it out and recreate our branch.

+## Moving branches back to where they pointed

+When using many commands,
+we move forward the branch we are on.

+We can make a branch point back to where it pointed before by switching to it and using `git reset --soft`.

+If we do not exactly remember where it pointed, we can use `git reflog <branch name>` to get an idea of where it was moved.